A show dedicated to the triumphs, struggles and joys of gay men connecting with each other over the last seven decades.

 From outright illegality to the advent of gay marriage in the UK.

-Through seven short stories Outlaws to In-Laws explores some of the choices gay men have made within a social history of intolerance, violence and hate.
+Through seven short stories Outlaws to In-Laws explored some of the choices gay men have made within a social history of intolerance, violence and hate.
 A fictional exploration of gay men in the throes of undeniable passion, young love, risky love, secret love and even old-fashioned romance.
+The world premier of these plays were staged at the King’s Head Theatre, London 29 August – 23 September 2017.

 Philip Meeks – Happy and Glorious